 How to protect yourself from data breaches

 There are several ways to protect yourself from data breaches but these key strategies start with using complex passwords.
-Use passwords or passphrases that are difficult for hackers to figure out, something like My!daughterISmindy838, and not common passwords like, password or 87654321.
+Use passwords or passphrases that are difficult for hackers to figure out — something like My!daughterISmindy838.

 You should also review your credit reports from the three credit bureaus to check for fraudulent activity.
 Pass this tip onto your friends: Instead of getting all three reports at once, get one every four months, so you’re checking for data breaches for free throughout the year.